 None of those things would happen in a Grimdark fantasy.
 I keep using Abercrombe as an example, but let me pick something different this time:

 Horribleness is not as overwhelming in the backstory, and the world is not filled with unrelenting awfulness as the story unfolds.
 Sjenn is an interesting character, but I remember almost nothing about her, so there’s that.
-More important, what makes this story Grimdark is that at the beginning, no one is at a better place than he or she started.
+More important, what makes this story Grimdark is that at the end, no one is at a better place than he or she started.
 Worse, Jarrett, one of the two protagonists, is passive, ineffectual, and callous.
 At the end, he is evil.
 As far as I’m concerned, that character arc defines Grimdark.